 Hike across Urupukapuka Island

 Now this is a must-do if you’re in the Bay of Islands!
 As the name suggests, the bay includes over 140 islands, and there are a few that are definitely worth a visit.
-We did a day trip on the Bays and Beaches tour, which includes a stop at Roberton Island (Motuarohia) to see where explorer James Cook first landed and climbed up to see the islands before him (it’s well worth the hike!).
+We did a day trip on the Bays and Beaches tour, which includes a stop at Roberton Island (Motuarohia) to see where explorer James Cook first landed and climbed up to see the islands before him (it’s well worth the hike for one of the best views in New Zealand).

 You’re then able to get a drop off on one side of Urupukapuka Island, which is the largest island in the bay.
 Here you can take one of a few different walking trails to end up at Otehei Bay, where you can reward yourself with a cold drink or a delicious lunch (we can definitely attest that the fish and chips there was really delish!).
 The shortest trail from one side of the island to the other is two hours although if you’re speedy, 90 minutes is entirely possible.